wireservice/csvkit/docs/index.rst

 Development
 ===========

-csvkit is designed to augment or supercede much of Python's `standard library csv module <http://docs.python.org/library/csv.html>`_.
+csvkit is designed to augment or supercede much of Python's :mod:`csv` module.
 Important parts of the API are documented here:

 .. toctree::
     :maxdepth: 1